 Do a Test Run

 After the shopping and un-packing is finished, make a Hospital run.
 Time yourself from the time you walk out the door to the time that you arrive on the unit.
-A test run should allow you to figure out where the parking is, how to navigate to your unit and give you an idea on the amount of time needed to arrive on time.
+A test run should allow you to figure out where the parking is, how to navigate to your unit and give you an idea on the amount of time needed to arrive for your first shift of your travel nurse assignment on time.
 Don’t forget to account for traffic.

 I like to actually go to the unit and introduce myself.
+Choosing a time that you think will be less busy is a good idea.
 I try to do my test run in the evening between what I ‘think’ are the busy times on the unit.
-I have almost always had a good reception from the staff (even more so if you drop off cookies or some other goodie).
+At most facilities, I’ve had a good reception from the staff (even more so if you drop off cookies or some other goodie).
 Be friendly but not intrusive, let the staff know that you are looking forward to helping them out.
 If the staff isn’t busy; you might ask if anyone can give you a hint on what to expect from traffic on your 1st day.
 Don’t linger.
 5-10 minutes is enough time to make a quick introduction, ask a question or two and make a graceful exit.

 Pre-pack your Nursing Bag

 Being prepared is a sure sign of success.
 Although the hospital should have received all of your paperwork from the agency, don’t take this for granted.
+It’s not uncommon to find out that there is missing paperwork for your new travel nurse contract.
 Put together a file folder with any ‘additional’ paperwork that the hospital required you to complete and toss it into your nursing bag.
 I also recommend carting along your portfolio the first day.
 There have been multiple occasions that mine came in handy on the first day because HR was missing something from my agency file.